Priyaljalan/Data-Enthusiasts-/ProjectPlan.md

 Responsibilities:

 1. Get historic data on Apple and Microsoft (Week 4)
-2. Calculate the percent of daily returns for each stock (Week 10)
+2. Calculate the percent of daily returns for each stock (Week 13)
-3. Perform the benchmark analysis for each stock (Weeks 7 & 8)
+3. Perform the benchmark analysis for each stock
-4. Calculate the risk-to-reward ratio for each stock (Week 10)
+4. Calculate the risk-to-reward ratio for each stock (Week 13)
 5. Create Visualizations to interpret the results (Week 13)
 6. Write the final report and review it (Weeks 14 & 15)